-The philosophical literature on global legitimacy is very much in its initial stages.
-But it seems clear that any successful approach has to cover the following three issues.
+Any successful theory of global legitimacy has to cover the following three issues.
 First, what are global governance institutions and in what ways can and should they be thought of as taking over roles from states or their governments?
 This is a question about the subject of global legitimacy (Hurrell and MacDonald 2012).
 Second, what is the legitimacy problem that such governance institutions face?
 And, third, how can they solve this problem of legitimacy and what are legitimacy criteria that apply to them?
 How, if at all, do these criteria differ from those that apply at the level of nation states?

-Joshua Cohen and Charles Sabel (2006) have a slightly broader account of global governance institutions—one that is not limited to them being coordination devices, but that emphasizes coercion instead.
-According to Cohen and Sabel 2006: 765), “[t]o a substantial and growing extent … rulemaking directly affecting the freedom of action of individuals, firms, and nation states (and the making of rules to regulate this rulemaking) is taking place … in global settings created by the world’s nations but no longer under their effective control.”
+Joshua Cohen and Charles Sabel (2005) have a slightly broader account of global governance institutions—one that is not limited to them being coordination devices, but that emphasizes coercion instead.
+According to Cohen and Sabel 2005: 765), “[t]o a substantial and growing extent … rulemaking directly affecting the freedom of action of individuals, firms, and nation states (and the making of rules to regulate this rulemaking) is taking place … in global settings created by the world’s nations but no longer under their effective control.”
 In their answer to the second question, they relate the legitimacy problem of global governance institutions to the absence of political authority, understood as legitimate exercises of coercive political power, at the global level.
 To overcome this problem, they argue, new modes of governance must be created, with their own structures of accountability.
 These structures are necessary to properly deal with the coercive power that these institutions exercise.

-Buchanan and Keohane endorse a view that links legitimacy to the creation of authority and treats the attempt to rule without legitimacy as an unjustified exercise of power.
-The attempt to rule without legitimacy raises not only a normative problem, but has direct practical consequences, as institutions that appear unjustified will not be effective.
+Buchanan and Keohane agree that the attempt to rule without legitimacy is an unjustified exercise of power.
+They also argue that the attempt to rule without legitimacy raises not only a normative problem, but has direct practical consequences, as institutions that appear unjustified will not be effective.
 The problem of legitimacy that global governance institutions face is that even when there is widespread agreement that global institutions that can take on the role of co-ordination devices are necessary, there will be widespread disagreement about which particular institutions are necessary and what rules they should issue (Buchanan and Keohane 2006: 408ff).

 In answer to the third question, Buchanan and Keohane (2006) propose a moralized conception of legitimacy: legitimacy “is the right to rule, understood to mean both that institutional agents are morally justified in making rules and attempting to secure compliance with them and that people subject to those rules have moral, content-independent reasons to follow them and/or to not interfere with others’ compliance with them” (2006: 411).
 Substantively, they propose that an institution is morally justified in this way if it does not contribute to grave injustices (“minimal moral acceptability”), if there is no obvious alternative that would perform better (“comparative benefit”), and if it respects its own guidelines and procedures (“institutional integrity”) (Buchanan and Keohane 2006: 419ff).